caprover/caprover/CONTRIBUTING.md

 ## Pull Request Process

-1. IF APPLICABLE: Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+1. IF APPLICABLE: Update the docs (https://github.com/caprover/caprover-website) with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 2. Make sure your commit comments are self explanatory.
 3. Discuss the changes you want to make beforehand.
 4. To keep the process simple with just a few contributors, development happens directly on the master branch and releases will be deployed on the same branch.
+5. By creating a Pull Request, you agree to all terms in https://github.com/caprover/caprover/blob/master/contrib.md

 ## Running dev environment

 First, you need a Captain instance running in debug mode, this can be a remote server, a VM on your local machine, or your local machine itself.
-Needless to say, Docker is required (same minimum version as mentioned in README)
+Needless to say, Docker is required (same minimum version as mentioned in README).
+Ubuntu is the best dev environment for CapRover.

 > Docker for Mac users: You need to add `/captain` to shared paths.
 > To do so, click on the Docker icon -> Preferences -> File Sharing and add `/captain`